TylorS/typed/apps/website/content/guides/refsubject-renderer-independent-state.md

 When changing workspace must clear selection, [compose those values in one parent model](/explore/composing-refsubject-state).
 When a selected row may be absent, [derive an optional view](/explore/derived-conditional-and-accumulated-state) that can also tell a consumer to clear its output.

+For independently constructed consumers, [RefSubject.Service](/explore/shared-state-contracts#use-a-refsubject-facade-when-full-writes-are-the-contract) names the whole mutable capability and supplies it through a Layer.
+That guide shows current reads, updates, lazy initialization, and the narrower Computed contract for read-only consumers.